-Since indoor activities carry higher risks associated with the transmission of COVID-19, especially in spaces with poor ventilation, it is critical that facilities ensure that appropriate physical distancing is maintained, that customers and staff wear face coverings at all times, hand hygiene is strictly observed, enhanced cleaning and disinfection of the facility is maintained and that ventilation is optimized.
+Since indoor activities carry higher risks associated with the transmission of COVID-19, especially in spaces with poor ventilation, it is critical that facilities ensure that appropriate physical distancing is maintained, that customers and staff wear face masks at all times, hand hygiene is strictly observed, enhanced cleaning and disinfection of the facility is maintained and that ventilation is optimized.

-Personal care services include but are not limited to, esthetician, skin care and cosmetology services; non-medical electrology; body art professionals, tattoo parlors, microblading and permanent makeup; piercing shops; massage therapy (non-healthcare); tanning services; nail salons; hair salons and barbershops
+Personal care services include but are not limited to, esthetician, skin care and cosmetology services; non-medical electrology; body art professionals, tattoo parlors, microblading and permanent make-up; piercing shops; massage therapy (non-healthcare); tanning services; nail salons; hair salons and barbershops.

-Food and drinks may not be served to customers.
+Food and drinks may not be consumed by customers while inside or on the grounds of the establishment.